Mathelab/ALTREsampledata/gtfManipulation/readme.md

 The example gtf file is too large to host on a github free repository.
 The gtf file can be download here: ftp://ftp.ensembl.org/pub/release-75/gtf/homo_sapiens/Homo_sapiens.GRCh37.75.gtf.gz

-Basically, I decided that TSS for me would be the 1st exon of a gene.
+Basically, I decided that TSS for me would be the start coordinates of the 1st exon of a gene.
 In the perl script I parse through the all the data looking for all the exon 1s and placing them in the bed file.

 How to run the script: